 Citizens Bank operates over 1,200 branches and more than 3,000 ATMs in 14 states and Washington D.C.
 The bank is particularly strong in Massachusetts, New York, and Pennsylvania.

 Here is a list of some top credit unions with nationwide access:

 Navy Federal Credit Union is the world’s largest credit union.
+Founded in 1933, Navy Federal primarily serves military personnel and their families.
 It has 345 branches in 30 states, Washington, DC and Guam.

 Connexus has a large membership base of over 300,000 members across all 50 states.
 It has 17 branches located in Illinois, Minnesota, and Wisconsin.

 Online banks typically don’t have physical locations, they only exist online.
 This allows them to offer lower fees and higher interest rates.